alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 # Details

-The Turing Way team are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
+the Data Safe Haven project team are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 As such, we do not tolerate behaviour that is disrespectful to our community members or that excludes, intimidates, or causes discomfort to others.
 We do not tolerate discrimination or harassment based on characteristics that include, but are not limited to: gender identity and expression, sexual orientation, disability, physical appearance, body size, citizenship, nationality, ethnic or social origin, pregnancy, familial status, veteran status, genetic information, religion or belief (or lack thereof), membership of a national minority, property, age, education, socio-economic status, technical choices, and experience level.

-Everyone who participates in the Turing Way project activities is required to conform to this Code of Conduct.
+Everyone who participates in the Data Safe Haven project project activities is required to conform to this Code of Conduct.
-This Code of Conduct applies to all spaces managed by the Turing Way project including, but not limited to, in person focus groups and workshops, and communications online via GitHub.
+This Code of Conduct applies to all spaces managed by the Data Safe Haven project project including, but not limited to, in person focus groups and workshops, and communications online via GitHub.
-By participating, contributors indicate their acceptance of the procedures by which the Turing Way project core development team resolves any Code of Conduct incidents, which may include storage and processing of their personal information.
+By participating, contributors indicate their acceptance of the procedures by which the Data Safe Haven project project core development team resolves any Code of Conduct incidents, which may include storage and processing of their personal information.

 ## 2.1 Expected Behaviour